vincecampanale/blog/_posts/2017-10-22-elm-anagram.markdown

 ---
 layout: post
 title:  "Elm Kata: Using Elm Core List and String Functions to Detect Anagrams"
-description: "Part of the series: 'Learning Elm Through Practice' In this segment, we solve the exercism.io exercise 'Anagram' with Elm first using the community package 'List.Extra', then refactoring to use just core libraries."
+description: "In this segment of Elm Kata, we solve the exercism.io exercise 'Anagram' with Elm first using the community package 'List.Extra', then refactoring to use just core libraries."
 date: 2017-10-22
 ---